ewfruitcake/burgerpricing/README.md

 AVERAGE_TEMPERATURE has some importance on predicting quantity, but no where as much as the most important features.
 IS_OUTDOOR, YEAR and IS_SCHOOLBREAK have very little importance on predicting quantity.
 ITEM_ID & SELL_CATEGORY have no notable importance.

 ## Concluding on research questions
-We can conclude that it is possible for quantity to be predicted using price and time of year features, however the level of importance or strength of prediction is either "moderate" or "low" depending on the time of year feature (IS_WEEKEND, AVERAGE_TEMPERATURE, IS_OUTDOOR, IS_SCHOOLBREAK) as tested in Model 2 - Regression Decision Tree model (reference R^2 visualization).
+We can conclude that it is possible for quantity to be predicted using price and time of year features, however the level of importance or strength of prediction is either "moderate" or "low" depending on the time of year feature (IS_WEEKEND, AVERAGE_TEMPERATURE, IS_OUTDOOR, IS_SCHOOLBREAK).
+You may reference the .IPYNB file box [101] "Decision Tree Model Regression - Important Features for the R^2 visualization" for details.

 We could say that the same time of year features would influence beverage sales volume to the extent that they are important as predictors, but that would be a pre-mature conclusion without discussion of how this could be modeled and measured.